-Our Mission: To serve our customers delicious, authentic food made from high-quality local and sustainable ingredients while growing a healthy, values-driven business.
+Our mission is to serve our customers delicious, authentic food made from high-quality local and sustainable ingredients while growing a healthy, values-driven business.
 Learn more about Grand Central Bakery’s Mission, Vision, Values and our company history in the videos below and on our YouTube channel.

-Our history: Delicious, authentic food is in our DNA, going back to Gwen’s roadside farm stand on Lopez Island in the 1960s, where she sold fresh homemade bread, jam and vegetables with a gaggle of young children, two of whom help guide our bakery today.
-Bassetti later opened a sandwich shop in Seattle’s newly refurbished Grand Central Hotel Building, rechristened it Grand Central Bakery in 1989 and, with those first Como loaves, started an artisan bread revolution.
+Our founder: Delicious, authentic food is in our DNA.
+The story starts with founder Gwen Bassetti’s roadside farm stand on Lopez Island in the 1960s, where she sold fresh homemade bread, jam and vegetables with a gaggle of young children, several of whom would later join her at the bakery.
+Bassetti opened a sandwich shop in Seattle’s newly refurbished Grand Central Hotel Building in 1972, rechristened it Grand Central Bakery in 1989 and, with those first Como loaves, started an artisan bread revolution.
 Gwen’s son Ben Davis opened the first Grand Central in Portland in 1993.
-We celebrate our roots and our continued commitment to delicious food, the very best ingredients and providing value for our customers.
+We honor our roots with our continued commitment to delicious food, the very best ingredients and providing warm hospitality and value for our customers.